JOIN THE EFFORT TO

 OF THE EAA RESERVOIR?

-The State of Florida estimates that it will complete the STA in late 2023.
-The U.S. Army Corps of Engineers plans to complete construction of the reservoir by 2029.
+The state of Florida completed construction of the STA in January 2024.
+The U.S. Army Corps of Engineers, meanwhile, plans to complete construction of the massive reservoir by 2034.

 The EAA Reservoir has been called “the crown jewel of Everglades restoration,” as it is the most important project to store, clean, and send water south from Lake Okeechobee into the Everglades.